 In 2001, one year before the Montreal Summit – a major meeting that aimed to define a common vision for the future of Montreal – a number of representatives from the cultural sector came together at the ADISQ offices to consider what proposals they could bring forward to energize Montreal’s cultural scene.
 The result of this reflection was the idea to create a Quartier des spectacles (QDS), positioning culture as a key development tool for Montreal.

 At the Summit, the City of Montreal made the QDS a top priority, with the goal of establishing the presence of major festivals in the downtown area and showcasing its cultural institutions and performance venues.
 The task at hand was not to create a neighbourhood from scratch, but rather to identify it, highlight its rich cultural assets and equip it with the infrastructure to accommodate outdoor events.
+The Équipe Spectra, which is behind the Montreal International Jazz Festival and the Francos, also advocated for the sustainability of public spaces and grounds around Place des Arts for festivals and outdoor events.
+Their approach for a festival-friendly neighbourhood was integrated into the grand Quartier des spectacles project as it will be built in 2007.

 One year later, the Quartier des spectacles Partnership was founded, with 20 stakeholder members.
 Extensive consultations were begun in order to develop a vision for the Quartier’s expansion.